DarkEnergySurvey/bpz/simulations/readme.md

 improve rather than output a new file, add a new (unique) column with the IPRING_XXX column to the old file

+3)Machine learning training

+Removes all the hassle of building a machine learning experiment.
+Please consult benhoyle1212@gmail.com before using for purposes outside of DES photo-z

+%>standardised_ml_training.py config/exampleMLConfig.yaml

+If called without a config file, an example will be written to disk

+Possible ToDo:
+extend from non DecisionTree based methods

+4)DES ML predictions
+Using a system trained in 3, make predictions on new data ./des_ml_output.py data/trainedMachine.p PathToFile[*s] COLUMS,TO,KEEP,COMMA,SEP

+Removes all the hassle of obtaining pdfs from a trained machine (using standardised_ml_training.py with tree methods to generate DES formatted data predictions)

+%>des_ml_output.py MLA.p files.* COLUMS,TO,KEEP ID,REDSHIFT

+ToDo:
+currently hard coded the parrelisation, using n_jobs = 3

+"""